MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/start-using-mdex-xdr.md

 **Important reminders when using the Teams chat:**

 - Only reply to posts (announcing managed response is published on an incident) created by Defender Experts.
-When you create a new post, our experts will not be able to see it.
+When you create a new post, our experts won't be able to see it.
-- Tag or mention our experts by typing _@Defender Experts_ in your replies, so they are notified to join the chat conversation.
+- Tag or mention our experts by typing _@Defender Experts_ in your replies, so they're notified to join the chat conversation.
 - Don’t attach any attachments (for example, files for analysis) in the chat.
 For security reasons, Defender Experts won't be able to view the attachments.
 Instead, send them to appropriate submissions channels or provide links where they can be found in Microsoft Defender XDR portal.

 Conversations in the Teams chat about an incident are also synchronized with the incident’s **Chat** tab in the Microsoft Defender XDR portal so that you can see messages and updates about an investigation wherever you go.